Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 }
 ```

-Note that DataTable itself does not populate action menu items,
+Note that the DataTable itself does not populate the action menu with items.
-you can provide all necessary content via handler.
+You can provide all necessary content via the handler.

-This event is cancellable, you can use `event.preventDefault()` to prevent default behaviour.
+This event is cancellable.
+You can use `event.preventDefault()` to prevent the default behavior.

 #### executeRowAction event

-Emitted when a row action is executed by the user.
+Emitted when the user executes a row action.

-Usually accompanies `showRowActionsMenu` event.
+This usually accompanies a `showRowActionsMenu` event.
-DataTable itself does not execute actions but provides support for external
+The DataTable itself does not execute actions but provides support for external
 integration.
-If there were actions provided with `showRowActionsMenu` event
+If actions are provided using the `showRowActionsMenu` event
-then `executeRowAction` will be automatically executed when user clicks
+then `executeRowAction` will be automatically executed when the user clicks a
 corresponding menu item.

 ```html